rust-cv/space/README.md

 - Specific file format loading
 - Physics (though it should provide enough abstractions to implement physics outside the library)

+## When will `space` be `1.0`

+`space` will have a stable API once [const generics](https://github.com/rust-lang/rust/issues/44580) land in Rust stable and each one of the trees supports concrete constant and dynamic dimensional data. `nalgebra` currently supports this kind of functionality via [type-level integers](https://docs.rs/nalgebra/0.16.13/nalgebra/base/dimension/trait.DimName.html).
+Since const generics are not far off being stabilized, `space` will simply wait for them to merge before being stabilized.
+In the meantime, the primary focus is on 3d trees specifically, but this is not the final destination of the API.

 ## Contributing

 - I would love contributions to get this library to where it needs to be to support the point cloud, game,